Home / About Flügger / Facts & History of Flügger

 Read more less

 In the new strategy, Flügger Organic, the basic attitude of being a ‘co-creator of a greener industry’ is continued, which has applied to Flügger since its origins with water-based paints.
+Furthermore, the strategy strengthens Flügger’s market position by introducing clear commercial options and opt-outs, while pursuing organic growth that also enhances overall profitability

-‘The Nordic Region’, ‘International’, ‘Brand’, ‘Simplification’ and ‘Resilience’.
+Flügger Organic consists of five strategic areas: ‘The Nordic Region’, ‘International’, ‘Brand’, ‘Simplification’ and ‘Resilience’.

 Read more less